VueFileManager/vuefilemanager/README.md

 Copy project files to web root folder of your domain.
 It's mostly located in `html`, `www` or `public_html` folder name.

 #### 2. Configure your web root folder
 Configure your web server's document root to point to the public directory of the files you previously uploaded.
 For example, if you've uploaded the files in `html` folder, your domain root directory should be changed to `html/project_files/public` folder or anything else where domain root is in project `/public` directory.

+Please don't try go to `yourdomain.com/public` URL address, you will have issue to verify your purchase code, this is not correct domain root setup, you must do this in your webhosting settings panel.

 ![Domain Root](https://vuefilemanager.com/assets/images/domain-root.jpg)